 To show you how to perform rolling updates and rollbacks, we will add a new environment variable so we will have two different versions of the deployment.
 Follow these steps:

-Navigate to “Applications -> Deployments” and click the deployment you want to update.
-In the resulting screen, select the “Environment” tab:
+- Navigate to “Applications -> Deployments” and click on the deployment you want to update.
+On the resulting screen, select the “Environment” tab.

 Scroll down to see the “Environment Variables” section.
-Click the “Add Value” link and enter the BITNAMI_APP_NAME variable.
-Add “php-fpm-cluster” as the value for that variable.
-Click “Save” to make the changes take effect.
+Click on the “Add Value” link and enter the BITNAMI_APP_NAME variable.
+Add “wordpress-mariadb-cluster” as the value for that variable.
+Click on “Save” to execute the changes.

 Your deployment will be automatically updated.
-To check the deployment versions, navigate to the left-side menu and click “Applications -> Deployments”.
+To check the deployment versions, navigate to the left-hand menu and click on “Applications -> Deployments”.

 Click the deployment name to see all the versions available and a summary of the changes made:

-To see the new BITNAMI_APP_NAME variable, you can check its YAML file.
-To do so, select the latest version of the deployment and click “Actions”.
+To confirm that the new BITNAMI_APP_NAME variable has been added, you can check its YAML file.
+To do this, select the latest version of the deployment and click “Actions”.
 Then select “Edit YAML”.

 Navigate to the containers environment variable specification.
 You will see the environment variables added from the Web Console:

 Rollbacks are equally simple.
-Just need to click on the version you want to return to and in the deployment details screen, click “Roll Back”.
-This displays a menu with different setting options.
+Click on the version you want to return to and in the deployment details screen, click on “Roll Back”.
+This displays a menu with different settings options.
 Once you have selected the settings, click “Roll Back” to create a new deployment with the same settings as the selected version:

-When you view the YAML file to check the environment variables of the new deployment, you will see that revision #2 will have been superseded by a copy of revision #1, but this time it is labelled as revision #3.
+When you view the YAML file to check the environment variables of the new deployment, you will see that revision #2 has been superseded by a copy of revision #1, but this time it is labelled as revision #3.